Joe "Books" Levy

 Joe has extended his passion for learning, development, and outcome-oriented success through a career encouraging a learner-centered approach to achieving goals.
 Leveraging industry and organizational context, his scholarship and work promotes strategic operations, values-based accountability, and data-informed decision-making toward equitable outcomes.
 Joe loves to showcase his eclectic interests, experience, and enthusiasm to promote quality, justice, and organizational effectiveness in relatable ways.

 Strategy | Guidance | Problem-Solving

-Having formal consulting experience in the technology (SaaS) space, higher education, and as a coach for the National Institute for Learning Outcomes Assessment (NILOA), Joe is experienced and comfortable consulting for one-time projects, long-term organizational strategies, or somewhere between.
+Having formal consulting experience in the technology (SaaS) space, higher education, non-profit organizations, and as a coach for the National Institute for Learning Outcomes Assessment (NILOA), Joe is experienced and comfortable consulting for one-time projects or long-term organizational strategies, or somewhere in between.

 Workshops | Activities | How-To

 Formats: Comfortable engaging large or small groups with in-person or virtual sessions.
 Open to conducting recorded sessions.

 Topics: Learning and development (strategy, training facilitation, curriculum design); organizational effectiveness; assessment and evaluation; reporting and data-informed action; accreditation and compliance; advancing inclusion and equity efforts; and more!
 Inquire for additional or custom topics.